12 seasons available

 Steven heads into the Texas backcountry after one of the continent's most elusive feral animals -- the Barbary sheep, or Aoudad, of North Africa.
 Featured meal is North African style clay pot sheep.

-Hunters draw a permit to hunt the Mills Creek region Alaska's Kenai Peninsula.
+Hunters draw a permit to hunt the Mills Creek region of Alaska's Kenai Peninsula.
 Steven holds one of the permits this year, and he and his brother Danny backpack into the mountains, into country they've never seen, in hopes of finding a billy goat.

 Steven Rinella joins his friend, wildlife biologist Brandt Meixell, on a remote trip to some untouched Alaska wetlands.